 To verify a short-listed theme’s customization options, you’ll want to check for features such as color options, post types, the variety of blog and page layouts it features, and if certain special functionalities you need (like a calendar, portfolio display, etc) come with it.

-Identify whether or not the theme comes with shortcodes built in as well.
-These shortcodes allow you to add specific functions to the theme that aren’t automatically enabled.
-Simply copying and pasting the shortcode into a page or post can tweak the look of the site.
-Even though there are tons of plugins available out there (you can checkout our list of the best shortcodes & page builder plugins to see just a few) to help you customize your site, it’s much easier if the core functionality you need is already built in.
+Identify whether or not the theme comes with shortcodes or a page builder as well.
+These allow you to add specific functions or page elements to your post and pages.
+Even though there are tons of plugins available out there (you can checkout our list of the best shortcode & page builder plugins to see just a few) to help you customize your site, it’s much easier if the core functionality you need is already included – which is why tons of powerful customization options are built into our Total WordPress theme.

 5. Look Into Technical Support and Updates